jeromecoupe/webstoemp/_posts/2015-05-12-svg-techniques-workflow.md

 Whether you use a database-driven system like Craft or a file-based one like [Statamic](http://statamic.com/) or [Jekyll](http://jekyllrb.com/), the first use case that always comes up is how to deal with user uploaded content.

 I tend to use a deceivingly (boringly) simple approach based on custom fields and on the source swapping capabilities of [the new `<picture> element](http://responsiveimages.org/).
-Whenever I need to cater for user-uploaded fiels that would benefit from an SVG format, I create a data structure where the client has to upload both an SVG and a PNG files.
+Whenever I need to cater for user-uploaded files that would benefit from an SVG format, I create a data structure where the client has to upload both an SVG and a PNG files.

 Then, I just use the `<picture>` element and the source-swapping capabilities it offers via the `<source>` elements.